halitbatur/e-commerce-project/README.md

   - The admin should be able to sign in using an email and a password through the `/admin/signin` endpoint.
   - The admin should be able to sign out through the `/admin/signout` endpoint.
-  - All `/admin` routes should be protected by the `/admin/signin` endpoint.
+  - Only admins must be authorized to access the admin endpoints, which means that you must check if the current user is an admin and is signed in.
-  - The admin should remain signed in and have access to the admin routs until they sign out.
+  - The admin should remain signed in and have access to the admin routes until they sign out.
-  - If an admin is not signed in, they should not be able to access any of the admin routes.
-  - Only and admin can create a new admin account from the `/amdin/new-admin` endpoint.
+  - Only an admin can create a new admin account from the `/amdin/new-admin` endpoint.
   - The admin should be able to fetch all the orders information from the `/admin/orders` endpoint.
   - The admin should be able to fetch all the customers information from the `/admin/customers` endpoint.